Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     C:\> cd vcpkg/
     C:\vcpkg> .\bootstrap-vcpkg.bat
     C:\vcpkg> .\vcpkg.exe install --triplet x64-windows-static curl[winssl] cmocka paho-mqtt
-    ...
+    ```

+2. Set the vcpkg environment variables.

+    Confirm `VCPKG_ROOT` is the path where vcpkg was cloned.

+    ```powershell
     C:\vcpkg> $env:VCPKG_DEFAULT_TRIPLET='x64-windows-static'
     C:\vcpkg> $env:VCPKG_ROOT='C:\vcpkg'
     ```

-    > Make sure `VCPKG_ROOT` is the path where vcpkg was cloned.

-2. Add OpenSSL to the PATH environment variable.
+3. Add OpenSSL to the PATH environment variable.

     **WARNING: It is NOT recommended to use OpenSSL in production-level code on Windows or macOS.**